Olympus

 A Car Took Me There

-My scanner doesn’t like film anymore, so I have to scan prints – luckily I always get prints.
+My scanner doesn’t like film anymore, so I have to scan prints – luckily I usually get prints.

-I’m gradually going through a big bag of expired colour print film I got for nothing a little while ago.
-It’s been a nice change from black and white, plus I like the random colour casts that may/may not happen depending on how the film has been treated over it’s life.
+I’m gradually going through a large bag of expired colour print film I got for nothing several months ago.
+It’s been a nice change from black and white, plus I like the random colour casts that can happen depending on the type of film and how its been treated.
+This unknown factor increases the enjoyment for me personally, even though the occasional shot is lost in the process.